Techtonica/curriculum/docker/intro-docker.md

 - STANDARDIZE OPERATIONS - Small containerized applications make it easy to deploy, identify issues, and roll back for remediation.

-- SEAMLESSLY MOVE - Docker-based applications can be seamlessly moved from local development machines to production deployments on AWS, Heroku.
+- SEAMLESSLY MOVE - Docker-based applications can be seamlessly moved from local development machines to production deployments on AWS, Heroku, etc.

 - SAVE MONEY - Docker containers make it easier to run more code on each server, improving your utilization and saving you money